William J. Donovan: Death and legacy

 Donovan had begun experiencing symptoms of dementia while in Thailand, and he was hospitalized in 1957.
 While in the hospital, he "imagined he saw the Red Army coming over the 59th Street bridge, into Manhattan, and in one memorable last mission, fled the hospital, wandering down the street in his pajamas."
-Shortly before his death, he was visited by Eisenhower, who later told a friend that Donovan was "the last hero".
+Shortly before his death, he was visited by Eisenhower, who later told a friend that Donovan was "the last hero."

 Donovan died at the age of 76 from complications of vascular dementia on February 8, 1959, at Walter Reed Army Medical Center in Washington, D.C.
 Upon learning of his death, the CIA sent a cable to its station chiefs: "The man more responsible than any other for the existence of the Central Intelligence Agency has passed away."
 He is buried in Section 2 of Arlington National Cemetery.
 After his death, Donovan was awarded the Freedom Award of the International Rescue Committee.
 The law firm he founded, Donovan, Leisure, Newton & Irvine, was dissolved in 1998.
 His home in Chapel Hill near Berryville, Virginia, was listed on the National Register of Historic Places in 2004.

-In 2011, it was suggested that a new federal courthouse in Buffalo be named after Donovan, but instead, it was named after Robert H. Jackson, his rival prosecutor at Nuremberg.
-In 2014, U.S. Senator Charles Schumer asked the U.S. Department of Veterans Affairs to name an upstate New York cemetery after Donovan.
+In 2011, it was suggested that a new federal courthouse in Buffalo be named after Donovan, but, instead, it was named after Robert H. Jackson, his rival prosecutor at Nuremberg.
+In 2014, U.S. Senator Charles Schumer asked the U.S. Department of Veterans Affairs (VA) to name an upstate New York cemetery after Donovan.
 In 2016, however, the VA decided against using Donovan's name.
-"It is outrageous that nothing has been done to honor Gen. Donovan, one of America's greatest patriots, in Buffalo or western New York," declared Charles Pinck, president of the OSS Society, who had thought the naming of the cemetery after Donovan was "a done deal".
+"It is outrageous that nothing has been done to honor Gen. Donovan, one of America's greatest patriots, in Buffalo or western New York," declared Charles Pinck, president of the OSS Society, who had thought the naming of the cemetery after Donovan was "a done deal."